Tutorial¶

 new_col_capitalized

-Filtering a collection
+Filtering a collection¶

 xcollection provides a number of methods that allow us to filter the keys and values of a collection.
 One such method is xcollection.main.Collection.filter().
 This method expectes two arguments:

-2. by: which specifies whether the function is applied on keys, values or items.
+func: a function that returns a boolean valueby: which specifies whether the function is applied on keys, values or items.

-Filtering based on keys
+Filtering based on keys¶

 def contains_foo(key: str) -> bool: